Monday, October 20, 2014

 All via the Edward R. Murrow transmitting station in North Carolina.

-The Mighty KBC will transmit its usual minute of MFSK64 Saturday at about 1130 UTC on 6095 kHz and Sunday at about 0130 UTC (Saturday 9:30 pm EDT) on 7375 kHz.
+The Mighty KBC will transmit a minute of MFSK64 Saturday at about 1130 UTC on 6095 kHz and Sunday at about 0130 UTC (Saturday 9:30 pm EDT) on 7375 kHz.
 Both frequencies are via Germany.
-Reports to firstname.lastname@example.org.

-Thanks for your reports to VOA Radiogram last weekend, to which I will respond this weekend.
+Thanks for all your reception reports from last weekend, which I will begin answering on Friday.